 In Tennessee, if a person claims that you have abused, sexually assaulted, or stalked them, they may petition the court for an order of protection.
-If granted, the order would effectively restrict you from engaging in certain conduct.
+The order would effectively restrict you from engaging in certain conduct if granted.
 But can an order of protection be issued against you without your knowledge?
 In some cases, yes, but it depends on the circumstances.

 A Temporary Ex Parte Order of Protection

 In all cases, before a permanent order of protection can be issued in your name, you must be given the opportunity to defend yourself and dispute the claims made against you.
-To allow you this right, a court will schedule you for a hearing.
+A court will schedule you for a hearing to allow you this right.
 During that process, you (and the person seeking to have the order of protection issued in your name) answer questions from a judge.
 Based on what facts and evidence you and the other person provide, the judge will decide whether or not to approve the request for an order of protection.

 However, in some situations, you might not be scheduled for a hearing before an order of protection is issued in your name.
 This happens when the person applying for the order of protection claims that you pose an immediate risk to their safety.
 The judge may determine, solely upon hearing the applicant's side of the story, that you cause the alleged victim irreparable injury or damage.
 Thus, they will grant a temporary order of protection without giving you a chance to fight back against the claims.
 In essence, it will be issued without your knowledge.